Table of Contents:

 So it’s really having a balanced brain and then working on trust.
 Because if I trust you, I’ll let you say hard things to me.
 If I don’t trust you, I’m probably not going to let you do that.
 So I think of trust as the number one currency of being able to have healthy conflict.

-DALIO: Well, I have another principle which is, “Whenever you’re having a disagreement with somebody or some difficult time with somebody, pause it, and then go above it and agree how should you be with each other.
+DALIO: Well, I have another principle which is, “Whenever you’re having a disagreement with somebody or have a difficult time with somebody, pause it, and then go above it and agree how you should be with each other.
 What are your protocols?
 What are the rules?”
 And then once you can agree on that, then you can go back down into your disagreement and navigate it in the agreed upon way.

 DALIO: We have a two minute rule, we have mediators, we do certain things to have the protocols to be able to have that disagreement and then to go beyond that disagreement.
 And also to show that failure or being wrong is not any way bad.
 Well, you want to learn from it.